perima/12-factor-dotnet-core-workshop/README.md

 11. In the IDE, locate the bash terminal in the bottom panel.
 Run the following command to retrieve and execute a pre-prepared shell script, that will perform the following tasks:

-–	Upgrade to the latest version of SAM CLI
+ -	Upgrade to the latest version of SAM CLI

-–	Upgrade to the latest version of AWS CLI
+ -	Upgrade to the latest version of AWS CLI

  - Install dotnet cli

 `curl -s -L https://bit.ly/12FactorLabSetupScript | sh`

 12. We have created a bundle containing the skeleton of the system you are going to implement as part of this lab today.
 The bundle includes the step-by-step instructions you will follow once you reach the end of this primer document.
 During the bundle installation process (which you will run on the AWS Cloud9 IDE) you will be asked a series of questions, prompting you to provide data input.

-Note: Follow the questions carefully to ensure you provide the correct details.
+**Note: Follow the questions carefully to ensure you provide the correct details.**

-Note: If you are using a shared account, you must ensure you use a unique project name.
+**Note: If you are using a shared account, you must ensure you use a unique project name.**

+**Note: Please use a valid email address, preferably a personal one to avoid URL Link Rewrite issues that may be enforced by your coorporate policies**

 `sam init --location gh:perima/12-factor-dotnet-core-workshop`